kcoyle/RDF-AP/DSPedited.md

 # Statement template

 A statement template is identified with the IRI of an RDF vocabulary term.
+There are no limits on the number of statement templates that can be associated with a description.

 A statement template has the following possible constraints.

 **Label**

 Each statement has either an rdf:label property, or a label property from another vocabulary, such as SKOS.

+__Issue: should labels from the original vocabulary be used if no label is given in the description set?__

 ## Minimum occurrence constraint

 **Summary**

 The minimum number of times this kind of statement must appear in the enclosing Description.
+If the value of this property is zero ("0"), the this statement is not required.

 **Allowed values**